chef/chef-web-docs/snapshots/includes_knife/includes_knife_ssh.rst

 ..
 The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.

-Use the ``knife ssh`` subcommand to invoke SSH commands (in parallel) on a subset of nodes within an organization, based on the results of a `search query <https://docs.chef.io/essentials_search.html>`_ made to the Chef server.
+Use the ``knife ssh`` subcommand to invoke SSH commands (in parallel) on a subset of nodes within an organization, based on the results of a :doc:`search query <essentials_search>` made to the Chef server.